Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

+\begin{cor} If a group acts on a CAT(0) cube complex with at least one WPD contracting isometry, then it is either virtually cyclic or acylindrically hyperbolic. \end{cor}

-Notice that the third point of Theorem \ref{thm:mainHX} implies that, if $g \in G$ is a contracting isometry, or equivalently if $\langle g \rangle$ is a stable subgroup of $G$, then the orbits of $\langle g \rangle$ are quasi-isometrically embedded into $H(X)$.
+\paragraph{Application 2: Stable subgroups.} Notice that the third point of Theorem \ref{thm:mainHX} implies that, if $g \in G$ is a contracting isometry, or equivalently if $\langle g \rangle$ is a stable subgroup of $G$, then the orbits of $\langle g \rangle$ are quasi-isometrically embedded into $H(X)$.
 We generalise this observation to arbitrary stable subgroups.

 \begin{thm} Let $G$ be a group acting geometrically on a CAT(0) cube complex $X$ and $H \subset G$ a subgroup.
-If $H$ is a stable subgroup the its orbits in $H(X)$ are quasi-isometrically embedded. \end{thm}
+If $H$ is a stable subgroup, then there exists some $L_0 \geq 0$ such that its orbits in $(X,\delta_L)$ are quasi-isometrically embedded for every $L \geq L_0$. \end{thm}

 Our statement will be a straightforward consequence of the following proposition: